How to Create a WordPress Document Library

 Categorize your WordPress document library

 WordPress doesn’t provide a way to structure the media library into categories or sub-folders.
-However, you can easily add categories by installing the free Enhanced Media Library plugin.
+However, you can easily add categories by installing the free Media Library Categories plugin.

-- Go to this page and create as many document categories as you need.
+- Next, go to Media → Categories and create as many categories as you like:

-- Next, edit each document in the Media Library and tick the appropriate category.
+- Edit each file in the Media Library and tick the appropriate category.

 There are several ways you can use your document library categories: